rantalainen/fennoa-api-client/README.md

 ## Implemented methods

-The following api resources have been implemented:
+The following api methods have been implemented:

 - `customers` Customers
 - `sales` Sales invoices